kenken64/NUSISS-DevOpsEng/workshop/workshop2.md

 12. Verify all the files are pushed to the github repo after the above steps

 ** Whenever there is new files created or any changes to the current codebase if the developer would like to check in their codes please run step 8,9,10 again.
-For those of you not very comfortable with command line there are many IDE git integration software out there.
-I'll demo how it works for Visual Studio Code.
-Git GUI Standalone software by Atlassian https://www.sourcetreeapp.com/
+For those of you not very comfortable with command line there are many IDE Git integration software out there.
+See below screen capture for Visual Studio Code Git Plugin.
+Also Git GUI Standalone software by Atlassian https://www.sourcetreeapp.com/

 <br>
 <img style="width:350px;height:100px; float: center;" src="./screens/git5.png"/>